eternalai-org/Eternals/README.md

 ### Start the daemon to schedule missions periodically

-To start the agent, run the following command:
+To start the dAgent, run the following command:

 ```bash
 python daemon.py